 - Extra clothing layers (it can be very cold on the mountains although warm at sea level)

-- Change of clothes and towel (to be left in car)
+- Change of clothes and towel (to be left in the car)

 - Bivvy bag (survival bag)